-The action plan should be developed as a collaborative endeavor between the program and the administration, and should involve at minimum the program's faculty, the lead dean, and the VPDGE.
-Faculty in closely related programs and other campus decision makers, including the provost and VCR, should be included as appropriate.
+The action plan should be developed as a collaborative endeavor between the program and the administration, and should involve at minimum the program's faculty, the school dean, and the VPDUE.
+Faculty in closely related programs and other campus decision makers, including the provost, should be included as appropriate.
 In developing the action plan, the program is encouraged to solicit input from relevant stakeholders, including students.

-In formulating the action plan, the following should be considered the program's own findings and plans as articulated in its self-study
+In formulating the action plan, the following should be considered

-- the report of the external review team - PROC's guidance regarding the response
+• the report of the external review team

-&lt;sup>6 Senate representatives on PROC may, at their individual discretion, share the review team report with their full committee and solicit input into the guidance provided for the program's action plan.
+3 Senate representatives on PROC may, at their individual discretion, share the review team report with their full committee and solicit input into the guidance provided for the program's action plan.
 Upon member request, PROC shall provide up to one month between the PROC meeting at which the report is discussed and issuance of the request for an action plan to allow for this input.